yunjuc/hangman/README.md

 Run `py.test` to start the backend testing.

 ### Frontend
-You should have [Yarn](https://classic.yarnpkg.com/en/) installed in your computer before the next step.
+You should have [Yarn](https://classic.yarnpkg.com/en/) installed in your computer before moving to the next step.

 - In the **frontend** folder, run `yarn install` to install node modules
 - When the backend server is started, run `yarn start` and the app will be running on [http://localhost:3000](http://localhost:3000) in the browser